 On-campus study in Sydney or Melbourne

-On-campus study requires you to attend one three hour class per week for each of the modules or units you are studying.
+On-campus study requires you to attend a three hour lecture and a one hour tutorial per week for each of the modules or units you are studying.
 Classes provide an interactive and hands-on experience, which allows your teacher to provide immediate feedback on your work in class.

 With online delivery you can study anywhere, anytime.
+Online study requires you to login at a specified time each week to attend a one hour tutorial for each of the modules or units you are studying.
+You would also need to watch a three hour lecture recording each week.
 All classes have an online class space containing course materials, discussion forums and announcements, student profiles and assessment drop boxes and are accessible to the class group and the teacher.

 You can choose to study each of your units in different modes, subject to availability, to create a study mode that fits your lifestyle.
 You can select different modes of study for different units in a given trimester and you can change the mode of study you select when you enrol each trimester.
 To find out which units are offered online, please refer to our course sequence for more information.